- Home

 Durable Workflow Engine

-Architected a complete orchestration engine in Rust — 7 workspace crates covering the execution engine, storage layer, REST API (Axum), gRPC interface (Tonic), CLI, and type system.
+Solo-built a complete orchestration engine in Rust — 10 workspace crates covering the execution engine, storage layer, REST API (Axum), gRPC interface (Tonic), CLI, type system, event publisher, push notifications, and mobile API layer.
+Every crate, every API, every integration written by one person.
 Tokio async runtime for structured concurrency, SQLx for type-checked database queries, Wasmtime for sandboxed plugin execution.
 Snapshot-based state persistence eliminates the history replay overhead that makes Temporal operationally expensive.

 Sub-Millisecond Matching Engine